AMReX-Combustion/PeleC/Docs/sphinx/BoxlibBits.rst

     git push -u origin AmazingNewFeature [Note: -u option required only for the first push of new branch]

-3a.
     Check that Travis CI build passed.
 Currently to reduce load on the CI framework this is just a test that one of the regression tests will compile.

-3b.
-Check :ref:`locally that the regression suite passes<LocalTesting>`.

 4. Submit a merge request through git@github.com:AMReX-Combustion/PeleC.git - be sure you are requesting to merge your branch to the development branch.